 - Actual cost: Actual cost reveals the total amount of money spent on a project calculated by adding up all the expenditures throughout its lifecycle.

 - Schedule variance: This metric considers the budgeted cost of work scheduled and work completed.
 It tells if the project is under budget or exceeding its budget.
-It's computed by subtracting the budgeted cost of work completed from the budgeted cost of work scheduled.
+Learn how to calculate earned value by subtracting the budgeted cost of work completed from the budgeted cost of work scheduled.
 Negative schedule variance means that the project is running late.

 - Cost performance: This metric is also used to measure cost efficiency.
 It is calculated by dividing the value of tasks performed (earned value) to the actual costs incurred.
 Cost performance projection helps you to make more accurate budget estimates.